return

 Moore’s interest in the postulational foundations of various mathematical theories was indicated as early as 1893, in his paper [8], [14] in which he set down simple postulates for an abstract field and showed that every such field is the abstract form of a Galois field.
 It was an interest which appeared frequently in his papers, however, notably in his characterization [36] of a generalized type of improper integral, in his papers [41], [42], [43] on the foundations of geometry, in his definitions [40], [47] of an abstract group, and in his presidential address [45] on the foundations of mathematics.
 In the early years of this century, when various theories of integral equations followed one another rapidly, his attention was led quite naturally, in accord with this interest in foundations, to the formulation of postulational theories which should include as special instances numerous known theories of linear equations.
 His guiding principle, as often stated, was that “the existence of analogies between central features of various theories implies the existence of a general abstract theory which includes the particular theories and unifies them with respect to those central features.”

 The principle of generalization quoted above was the dominant note of Moore’s colloquium lectures at Yale University in 1906, but his paper [53], presented at the International Congress of Mathematicians in Rome in 1909, was the first detailed publication indicating the form which the theory of general analysis was taking in his mind.
-The functions p which he studied in this paper have numerical values \( \mu(p) \) defined for an entirely arbitrary range \( \boldsymbol{P} \) of elements \( p \).
-The class \( \mathfrak{M} \) to which they belong possesses, besides the usual linearity properties, the so-called properties of dominance and self-closure, and a composition property.
+The functions p which he studied in this paper have numerical values μ(p) defined for an entirely arbitrary range P of elements p.
+The class M to which they belong possesses, besides the usual linearity properties, the so-called properties of dominance and self-closure, and a composition property.
 Functional transformations between classes of functions are considered, and various properties of these transformations, such as linearity, boundedness, and norm properties, are introduced.
 The result was a general theory of transformations which included the transformations of the special cases of linear equation theory from which Moore started, and of course much more besides.
-Instances of the general theory are the class \( \mathfrak{M} \) of Hilbert sequences regarded as functions of \( p \) on the range of elements \( p=0, 1,2 \), \( \dots \), the class of continuous functions on the range \( 0\leq p\leq 1 \), and their transformations.
+Instances of the general theory are the class M of Hilbert sequences regarded as functions of p on the range of elements p=0,1,2, , the class of continuous functions on the range 0p1, and their transformations.
 The success of Moore’s theory in including such heterogeneous special cases was dependent largely upon his notion of uniform convergence with respect to a scale-function, which was frequently effective in his work, and which will be described somewhat further in a later paragraph of this paper.
-The paper closes with a study of the linear functional differential equation \[ \frac{\partial \rho(t,p)}{\partial t} = K\rho, \qquad (t_1\leqq t \leqq t_2; p \text{ in } \mathfrak{B}) \] where \( K \) is a linear functional transformation taking p(t, p) into a function of the same arguments.
+The paper closes with a study of the linear functional differential equation ρ(t,p)t=Kρ,(t1tt2;p in B) where K is a linear functional transformation taking p(t, p) into a function of the same arguments.
 The differential equation with suitable initial conditions is equivalent to a linear integral equation which has a unique solution.

 The memoir [55], published in 1910, is a systematic introduction to the form of general analysis, which, as indicated above, was inaugurated in Moore’s colloquium lectures of 1906.
-The first part of the lectures is devoted to a study of the closure and dominance properties of classes \( \mathfrak{M} \) of real single-valued functions \( \mu \) on a general range \( \boldsymbol{P} \) of elements \( p \).
-Much use is made of the important notion of uniform convergence of a sequence \( \mu_n \), \( (n = 1, 2 \), \( \dots) \), to a function \( \mu \) relative to a scale function \( \sigma \).
-Such convergence means that for every \( e > 0 \) there exists an integer \( n_e \) such that \( |\mu_n(p)-\mu(p)| < e_{\sigma}(p) \) for every \( n > n_e \) and \( p \) in \( \boldsymbol{P} \).
-The second part of the paper is concerned with properties of a class of functions of two variables on two general ranges, the class being obtained by various extensions of the class of products of pairs of functions from two of the classes considered in the first part of the paper.
+The first part of the lectures is devoted to a study of the closure and dominance properties of classes M of real single-valued functions μ on a general range P of elements p.
+Much use is made of the important notion of uniform convergence of a sequence μn, (n=1,2, ), to a function μ relative to a scale function σ.
+Such convergence means that for every e>0 there exists an integer ne such that |μn(p)μ(p)|<eσ(p) for every n>ne and p in P. The second part of the paper is concerned with properties of a class of functions of two variables on two general ranges, the class being obtained by various extensions of the class of products of pairs of functions from two of the classes considered in the first part of the paper.
 Desirable properties of the product class may be obtained by imposing suitable properties on one or both of the component classes.

 The characteristic value problem in the theory of linear equations involving a denumerable infinity of variables, as presented for example by Hilbert, gave rise to results which Moore failed to attain in the general theory which he had developed in the papers described in the preceding paragraphs.
 Attempts to modify his theory led to such complexities that he finally abandoned the highly postulational method of attack in favor of a constructive theory.
-The results which he attained are in their final formulation concerned only with a positive Hermitian matrix function \( \epsilon \) of pairs of arguments \( (p^{\prime}, p^{\prime\prime}) \) on the same range \( \boldsymbol{P} \), and with suitable definitions of an integration process \( J \) and a class of integrable functions.
+The results which he attained are in their final formulation concerned only with a positive Hermitian matrix function ε of pairs of arguments (p,p) on the same range P, and with suitable definitions of an integration process J and a class of integrable functions.
 In terms of these notions he developed in the years following 1915 a theory of integral equations, characteristic values, and expansions, which is a generalization of the analogous theory for the limited matrices of Hilbert.
 The details of this work of Moore have remained for the most part unpublished, but are now being assembled and will appear in print.
 The limiting process which was used in defining his integral was first described in the paper [64] of 1915, but was afterward presented in more detail in the joint paper [70] with H. L. Smith published in 1922 and described in a preceding paragraph.
 The paper [71] of 1922, on power series in general analysis, gives the most important results of a chapter in the new theory which may be roughly described as a generalized Fourier series theory.
 The first part of the paper gives an illustration of these results by means of an application to certain types of power series in which the number of variables is not necessarily denumerably infinite.

 In the bibliography at the end of this paper a number of abstracts [49], [52], [51], [62], [65] are listed which were concerned with general analysis.
 Of these the first four have to do with Moore’s earlier theory, and the contents of the papers they describe are either included in his more extensive memoirs, or are associated with parts of the theory in a readily understandable way.
 The last [65] is the title only of an address by Moore in 1915 as chairman of the Chicago Section of the American Mathematical Society.
 It undoubtedly concerned the second theory of general analysis which was then taking form in his mind, but we have not been able so far to find a record of it other than what may be contained in the manuscripts of the theory now being prepared for publication.